Entrepreneurship & Innovation Management Certificate

-Entrepreneurs are creative problem-solvers that are driven to have a big impact on the world.
-Anyone can be entrepreneurial—whether you want to start the next Facebook, take control of your work-life balance with a lifestyle business, have a positive impact on the world with a social venture, or drive change and innovation in an existing company.
+Entrepreneurs are creative problem-solvers that are driven to create their own financial futures and have a big impact on the world.
+Entrepreneurship is a way of life; anyone can be entrepreneurial—whether you want to start the next Google, take control of your work-life balance with a lifestyle business, be a leader driving change and innovation in an existing company or have a positive impact on the world with a social venture.

-The Entrepreneurship and Innovation Management certificate is an indicator that you are a proactive self-starter who can creatively solve problems and turn ideas into reality.
+The Certificate in Entrepreneurship and Innovation Management, offered by the Department of Management, is an indicator that you are a proactive self-starter who can creatively solve problems and turn ideas into reality.
+Entrepreneurial thinking and innovation are the lifeblood of any organization.
 Even if you plan to work in a well-established company, the EIM certificate shows that you are able to go beyond your functional expertise and innovate when it counts.
-Companies are looking for employees that have specialization in a relevant field, as well as broad understanding of the business environment, that allows them to approach issues from a strategic, outside-the-box, boundary spanning perspective.
-This is part of what you will learn in EIM certificate program.
+Companies are looking for employees that have specialization in a relevant field, as well as broad understanding of the business environment that allows them to approach issues from a strategic, outside-the-box perspective.
+This is part of what you will learn in the EIM certificate program.

 John A. McClendon, Chair